 The Galleria Mall hosts an annual tree lighting event that the city comes inside to see.

 The extra large Christmas tree is situated in the middle of their famous ice skating rink.
-The ceremony has some fun surprises and last year included children skaters and famed Olympic skater Johnny Weir.
+The ceremony has some fun surprises and one recent year we went included children skaters and famed Olympic skater Johnny Weir.